 I’m married, so I know how hectic things can get when you’re trying to plan a wedding on top of careers and other everyday routines.
 As a result, I try to keep my booking process as simple and stress-free as possible.
 In a nutshell:

 - Check my calendar to see if I’m available for your wedding date.

 - Request a Quote and I’ll respond within 48 hours (usually sooner).

 - Consultation — My rates include two live consultations to discuss your big day.
 The first is offered as a “no obligation freebie” if you’d like to chat before making any decisions.
 We can meet in-person, arrange a phone call, or a Skype videoconference — your choice!.

 - Lock In Your Date — To provide undivided attention to each event, I book just one event per weekend.
-Your signed contract and a reservation payment of $200 (which is applied toward the total cost) will “lock-in” your wedding date.
+Your signed contract and a retainer of $500 (which is applied toward your total contract) will “lock-in” your wedding date.
 Once you’re officially booked, anyone else interested in any date that same weekend will be turned away.